- January 03, 1969

 It is estimated that during his career Schumacher earned an awfully big sum of money.
 In 2005, Eurobusiness magazine identified Schumacher as the World's first billionaire athlete.

-Horrible skiing accident
+Horrible skiing accident in December 2013

 Schumacher managed to avoid serious accidents and injuries during his long racing career but fate was merciless.
 When he was on skiing with his son Mick, in France in December of 2013, Schumacher fell on his head when he was crossing off-piste area.
 Helmet probably saved his life but the injuries were so horrible that he was put into a medically induced coma because of traumatic brain injury.

 After six months, he left the hospital in Grenoble while in September of 2014 he was sent home for further rehabilitation.
 His health condition is still a mystery but is definitely not good at all.
-There have been several assumptions and rumors about Michael’s, most of them were denied by his family and manager

 You can love him or hate him, but you must respect him